lefosg/my-malloc-free/README.md

 };
 ```

-Block = Header + User Data.
+**Block = Header + User Data.**

+Two extra variables are stored for the heap head and tail.
 That way, we can represent our heap as a linked list, traverse it, and locate free or allocated blocks.

 ## Allocate

 When we call allocate(size), `sbrk` is called under the hood.
-This function first places a header on the heap, and then binds *size* bytes extra after the heap.
-Meaning that, sbrk
-is called as `sbrk(size + sizeof(struct header))`.
-Allocating size for the header indeed introduces some memory overhead, but is
-essential for managing the heap.
+This function first places a header on the heap, and then binds *size* extra bytes on the heap.
+Meaning that, sbrk is called as `sbrk(size + sizeof(struct header))`.
+Allocating size for the header indeed introduces some memory overhead, but is essential for managing the heap.

 Memory alignment is an important feature embedded.
-We implement 8 byte alignment.
+We implement 8 byte alignment - as x86_64 linux suggests.
 All `struct header` pointers start at an address divisible by 8, and all sizes requested are aligned to the next nearest multiple of 8 (e.g., 7 becomes 8, 10 becomes 16 etc).
-That means that the payload of a block (the actual data) are padded up to the next multiple of 8 (causes a little bit of internal fragmentation).
+This means that the payload of a block (the actual data) is **padded** up to the next multiple of 8 (causes a little bit of internal fragmentation).

 ![alt text](assets/mainempty.png)